Present in UK

 The beetles can also travel long distances via human-assisted transport means, such as infested wood, bark or wood packaging material.

 Ips cembrae adults disperse by flight on warm days from late April until late summer.
-There may be one or two generations each year depending on the length of the summer season in a given location.
+There may be one or two generations each year depending on the length of summer at a given location.
 Peaks in flight activity are usually seen in May and August.
 Breeding takes place under the bark of the host, creating distinctive gallery systems.
 Males tunnel into the bark of suitable material and excavate a nuptial chamber in the phloem.
 They then release an aggregation pheromone, attracting females (as well as other males) to the host material.
 Up to 5 females join each male and form individual maternal galleries, along which up to 50 eggs are laid, radiating away from the central nuptial chamber.
 Larvae hatch from these eggs and feed perpendicularly to the maternal galleries until they pupate.
 New adults are initially light brown, darkening to dark brown and eventually black once they have maturation fed, at which point they are reproductively mature.
 Larvae, pupae and young adults can overwinter under the bark of host trees and mature adults can overwinter in the forest litter.

 (Picture: Barnaby Wylder, Forestry Commission UK)